 - Hamlet narrowly averts this (or maybe it subverts it); at the end, Hamlet's friend Horatio is so overwhelmed by the events of the plot that he tells a dying Hamlet that he's going to kill himself; Hamlet tells him not to, he needs to be the Sole Survivor to tell Fortenbras that he (Fortenbras) is now the king of Denmark.

 - Julius Caesar: Brutus kills himself in the end by running himself on another's sword (since his Stoic philosophy forbade him from directly committing suicide), though it's unknown how many of the other conspirators were hunted down and killed off hand.

 - Othello: Othello stabs himself.

-- One of the endings of Spec Ops The Line.
-Going by the Steam statistics, it's also the one most players went with.
+- One of the endings of Spec Ops: The Line.

 - In The Order of the Stick, Xykon uses a Symbol of Insanity to force a large crowd of paladins to fight one another to the death.
 When the last surviving paladin recovers from the symbol's effects, she commits Seppuku Atop a Mountain of Corpses.

 - The winners of the Life SMP tend to go out this way.